Yan'an Soviet: Art and literature

-In April 1938, the Lu Xun Academy of Art and Literature (Luyi) was founded in Yan'an as a training center for Communist Party artists.
+In April 1938, the Lu Xun Academy of Art and Literature (Luyi) was founded in Yan'an as a training center for CCP artists.
 On 2 August 1939, Luyi moved into the Qiao'ergou Catholic Church, where it became a cultural center for Yan'an.
+The academy became Yan'an's most important cultural institution.
+Along with other cultural institutions in Yan'an, the academy sought to increase support and commitment for the war against the invading Japanese.

 Well-known actor and director Yuan Muzhi arrived in Yan'an in the fall of 1938.
 With Wu Yinxian, Yuan made a feature-length documentary, Yan'an and the Eighth Route Army, which depicted the Eighth Route Army's combat against the Japanese.
-They also filmed Norman Bethune—a Canadian surgeon volunteering to help the Communists—performing surgeries close to the front lines.
+They also filmed Norman Bethune—a Canadian surgeon volunteering to help the CCP—performing surgeries close to the front lines.

 To commemorate International Women's Day in 1940, the Yan'an Soviet organized performances of plays showcasing heroic women, including Mother Yue Tattooing Characters, Liang Hongyu, and Qiu Jin.
 The selection of plays was intended to encourage the people, particularly women, in opposing the Japanese invasion of China.

 In May 1940, Mao Dun and his family traveled to Yan'an.
-In Yan'an, he wrote essays praising the Communist Party's transformation of the region through both cultivation of culture and of labor.
+In Yan'an, he wrote essays praising the CCP's transformation of the region through both cultivation of culture and of labor.

 Ding Ling's short story When I Was in Xia Village was first published in Yan'an in June 1941.